 I don't think that there's anything exceptional about anarchists deciding to take back some of what has been stolen from us all-we have to face the problem of survival like all the other dispossessed and moreover we are not prepared to simply 'survive' but want to go beyond the limitations of poverty and act on reality.
-Some comrades believe that expropriation will be a mass event where all the exploited will act together one great day, others are not prepared it's also subjective because soon we won't have the language to move out of certain ghettoes.
-The ghettoes will be defined also by that, by lack of language.
+Some comrades believe that expropriation will be a mass event where all the exploited will act together one great day, others are not prepared to wait to infinity for that to hapWe think that language brings us together but language separates us.
+Yet we must try in some way, even more so at the present moment when capital has expropriated many of the terms that we use and taken them to empty them of meaning.
+In the same way as capital has taken our space it's taken our time and our language, in other words it's taking our lives.
+It's taking our lives to sell back to us in the supermarket of identities: you can have an identity, you can't have individuality.
+Individuals scare capital but identities are safe because they can interact.